Reading the Inventory Transactions Report

 Backdate Adjustment: A Manual adjustment was made to the product and backdated.

-Transfer: This will display the name of the warehouse to the Name of the warehouse it was transferred to.
+Transfer: This will display the name of the warehouse to which it was transferred.

 Brand: The brand or manufacturer of the item being transacted.
-This is imputed in the catalog manager.
+This is entered in the catalog manager.

 Cost: The cost associated with the item or the value assigned to it for accounting and tracking purposes.
-This is imputed in the catalog manager.
+This is entered in the catalog manager.

 Why does my SKU look like this: "SKU: 88882013-2251-5_001"?